 The Toronto Met Graduate Fellowship (TMGF) is a merit-based scholarship for students pursuing studies in one of the university’s graduate programs.
-The allocation of fellowships is on a competitive basis and is consistent with Toronto Met’s policies concerning access, equity and research integrity and the criteria established by the Scholarship and Awards Committee of the Yeates School of Graduate Studies.
+The allocation of fellowships is on a competitive basis and is consistent with Toronto Met’s policies concerning access, equity and research integrity and the criteria established by the Scholarship and Awards Committee of the Yeates School of Graduate and Postdoctoral Studies.
 The Committee oversees the evaluation of candidates and selection of award winners in collaboration with Graduate Program Scholarship Committees.

 A maximum of $12,000 at the master's level and a maximum of $16,000 at the doctoral level.
 The TMGF is non-renewable though you may receive up to two years of funding at the master's level and up to four years of funding at the doctoral level.

 There is no deadline, as all eligible students applying to graduate programs at Toronto Met will be considered for the TMGF.

 - Have a minimum of a B average in your last two years of study